-Legal entity identifier: 529900M39WYZDA2XEM22

-Environmental and/or social characteristics

-Does this financial product have a sustainable investment objective? • Yes No No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments
+investment means Legal entity identifier: 529900M39WYZDA2XEM22 Product name: East Capital Balkans an investment in an economic activity Environmental and/or social characteristics that contributes to an environmental or social objective, provided that the Does this financial product have a sustainable investment objective? investment does not significantly harm Yes No × any environmental or social objective and It will make a minimum of It promotes Environmental/Social (E/S) × that the investee sustainable investments with an characteristics and while it does not have as companies follow its objective a sustainable investment, it will good governance environmental objective: % practices. have a minimum proportion of 10% of in economic activities that sustainable investments qualify as environmentally sustainable under the EU with an environmental objective in economic The EU Taxonomy activities that qualify as environmentally Taxonomy is a classification sustainable under the EU Taxonomy system laid down in in economic activities that do Regulation (EU) with an environmental objective in not qualify as environmentally × 2020/852, economic activities that do not qualify as sustainable under the EU establishing a list of environmentally sustainable under the EU Taxonomy environmentally Taxonomy sustainable economic activities. with a social objective × That Regulation does not include a list of It will make a minimum of It promotes E/S characteristics, but will not socially sustainable economic activities. sustainable investments with a make any sustainable investments Sustainable social objective: % investments with an